Live seq: Live-cell transcriptome analysis

 Live-seq: Live-cell transcriptome analysis with single-cell cytoplasmic biopsies

-The FluidFM OMNIUM Platform.
+Figure 6: The FluidFM OMNIUM Platform

-Want to learn more?
+Do you want to learn more?

 Further reading